samjones00/docs/docs/_documentation/Deploy-With-GitHub-Actions-AWS-ECS-Mix-Template.md

 ## AWS Setup

 If you're use to setting up larger AWS infrastructure, you'll likely have experienced how costs can rise easily or seen complex infrastructure architect for a web application doing 5 requests/sec with minimal users.
-These types of setups can be unnecessarily costly and complex and if you are a solo developer or small team and is likely not a well matched starting point.
+These types of setups can be unnecessarily costly and complex and if you are a solo developer or small team (for which is pattern is more suited) and is likely not a well matched starting point.
 As your application infrastructure needs evolve, so can your cloud provider environment, this template provides a starting point with AWS ECS while keeping costs to a minimum.

-This template needs the following in AWS:
+As previously stated above, this template needs the following in AWS:

-- A dedicated ECS cluster (not shared)
+- A **dedicated** ECS cluster (not shared)
-- Single EC2 server in the ECS cluster
+- Single EC2 server registered to that ECS cluster
-- User Credentials with `AmazonEC2ContainerRegistryFullAccess` and `AmazonECS_FullAccess` for use by GitHub Actions.
+- IAM User Credentials with `AmazonEC2ContainerRegistryFullAccess` and `AmazonECS_FullAccess` for use (exclusively) by GitHub Actions.
-- Route53 with an A record pointing to the EC2 instance public IP
+- Route53 (or other DNS manager) with an A record pointing to the EC2 instance public IP

 ### ECS Cluster

 An empty ECS Cluster is needed as the GitHub Action process won't create this for you.
 You can choose to use the ECS Cluster wizard to create you an Auto-scaling Group, security groups, etc but the idea to start with is to just start with an empty ECS Cluster that an EC2 instance will join when we create it.
-This pattern doesn't scale horizontally with additional EC2 instances.
+This pattern doesn't scale horizontally with additional EC2 instances, but since it does use ECS, changing to use a load balancer and target groups can be introduced once they are needed.
 > If you know you need horizontal scaling, it would be suggested to jump straight to using Application Load Balancer with Target Groups to manage your cluster services routing with the additional costs that come with that.
+The cheapest an ALB costs is ~$25/month, costs also scales up with requests.

 ![](https://raw.githubusercontent.com/ServiceStack/docs/master/docs/images/mix/create-cluster-ecs-1.png) ![](https://raw.githubusercontent.com/ServiceStack/docs/master/docs/images/mix/create-cluster-ecs-2.png)

 ### EC2 Instance Setup

-When launching the EC2 instance, you'll need to select an 'ECS optimized' AMI as the image used for your instance.
+Now we can create the EC2 instance, the goal being is that our EC2 instance will join our cluster and run docker + ECS agent to work with this setup.

 ### Choose AMI

-The easiest way to find the latest Amazon Linux 2 image for this is to go to the [AWS documentation for ECS-optimized AMIs and look up your region here](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-optimized_AMI.html#ecs-optimized-ami-linux).
+You need to use the AWS `Optimized for ECS` images, the easiest way to find the latest Amazon Linux 2 image for this is to go to the [AWS documentation for ECS-optimized AMIs and look up your region here](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-optimized_AMI.html#ecs-optimized-ami-linux).

 Using the AMI ID (starts with `ami-`) at the bottom, search in the 'Community AMIs' tab on the first step of the `Launch EC2 Instance` wizard.

 ### Choose Instance Type

-A t2.micro or larger will work fine, this pattern can be used to host multiple applications on the 1 server so if the number of applications gets larger, you might need a larger instance type.
+A t3.micro or larger will work fine, this pattern can be used to host multiple applications on the 1 server so if the number of applications gets larger, you might need a larger instance type.
 > Note this pattern is suitable for testing prototypes or low traffic applications as it is cost effective and makes it easy to bundle multiple apps onto 1 EC2 instance.

 ### Configure Instance

 Under `IAM role`, use the `ecsInstanceRole`, if this is not available, see [AWS documentation for the process of checking if it exists and creating it if needed](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/instance_IAM_role.html).

 If you are *not* using your own generated Elastic IP, select `Enabled` for `Auto-assign Public IP`.